The Biot-Savart operator and electrodynamics on subdomains of the three-sphere: Properties of Biot-Savart on subdomains of

-To prove the reverse implication, it suffices to show, for $V$ a curly gradient, that $\nabla \times {BS(V)} $ is nonzero outside $\Omega$.
-If it is zero, then the proof of Theorem~\ref{thm:kernel} implies that $V=0$.
+To prove the reverse implication, we will show that $\nabla \times {BS(V)} $ is nonzero outside $\Omega$ for any nontrivial curly gradient $V$.
+Theorem~\ref{thm:bs-curl} implies that $\nabla \times {BS(V)} = E_\sigma$ on $S^3 - \Omega$.
+(Recall that we have dropped the derivative notation for $E_\sigma$ in this section.)
+If $E_\sigma = 0$ outside $\Omega$, then as we showed at the end of the proof of Theorem~\ref{thm:kernel}, the field $V$ must lie in $HG \oplus GG$, which means $V$ is trivial.
 Thus the second statement holds. \end{proof}